MicrosoftLearning/MS-4009-Extend-Microsoft-Copilot-for-Microsoft-365-with-Copilot-Studio/Instructions/Labs/Connector-actions/Exercise-create-connector-action.md

     What is the current weather in <your location> in <celsius/fahrenheit> according to MSN Weather?
     ```

-1. If all has gone well, you should see something like this:
+1. If all has gone well, Copilot should respond with a message using the plugin.

    ![A screenshot of an example message and answer.
 The plugin responds with the current weather in Utrecht, The Netherlands in celsius.](../Media/msn-weather-result.png)

+   **Note:** Copilot may prompt you for permission before using the plugin.
+Select **Always allow** to enable Copilot to use the plugin.

 ## Task 3: Save and publish the connector action